MA Global Politics

 The Ellen Louks Fairclough Scholarship in Political Science

-The Ellen Louks Fairclough Memorial Scholarship in Political Science was established in 2004 to commemorate the life of The Right Honourable Ellen Louks Fairclough, P.C., C.C., F.CA., L.L.D., F.R.C.G.S., D.H., U.E., Canada’s first female federal cabinet minister and lifelong advocate for women’s rights.
-To be awarded to a student enrolled in a graduate program in Political Science who holds an Ontario Graduate Scholarship.
+Established in 2005 to commemorate the life of The Right Honourable Ellen Louks Fairclough, PC, CC, FCA, LLLD, FRCGS, DH, UE, Canada’s first female cabinet minister and lifelong advocate for women’s rights.
+To be awarded to a student enrolled in a graduate program in political science.
 Preference will be given to a student with an interest in Canadian public policy.

 The Political Science Travel Grant